jomasego/specialist-work-recommendations/data/knowledge_base/05_dispute_resolution.md

 ## How to Raise a Dispute

-If direct communication doesn't resolve the issue, you can initiate a formal dispute through the Shakers platform:
+If direct communication doesn't resolve the issue, you can initiate a formal dispute through the Makers platform:

 1. Go to the specific project page.
 2. Find the 'Dispute' or 'Help' section related to that project.